erlange/wbm-dl/README.md

 ```
 -t, --to     To timestamp.
 ```
 Optional.
 You can limit the result by specifying **the latest** timestamp in the *yyyyMMddhhmmss* format.
 This parameter is inclusive, in which the value is included to the result.
-The Wayback Machine Downloader will only fetch the snapshots **on** or **before** the timestamp specified.
+The Wayback Machine Downloader will only fetch the snapshots until the timestamp specified.

 ### Examples
 ```